ninbura/pokemon-on-the-analogue-pocket/readme.md

 - *note that*
     - EverDrive requires that cards >32GB remain formatted as fat32. on microsoft windows, this requires a [special tool](http://ridgecrop.co.uk/index.htm?guiformat.htm).
     - the Omega DErequires that cards >32GB must be formatted as exfat
-- it is my recommendation that you use 32GB cards for everything to make things simple, realistically you'll never fill 32GB with GB/GBc/GBA roms.
+- It is my recommendation that you use 32GB cards for everything to make things simple, realistically you'll never fill 32GB with GB/GBc/GBA roms.
-- as mentioned above the EZ-Flash Junior specifically requires a fast micro SD card to function, the others will benefit from a fast micro SD card as well.
+- As mentioned above the EZ-Flash Junior specifically requires a fast micro SD card to function, the others will benefit from a fast micro SD card as well.
 - I recommend [this](https://www.amazon.com/Sandisk-MicroSDHC-V30-32GB-Extreme/dp/B01LRW8FWY/ref=sr_1_13?crid=387E7GIAA8IBU&keywords=extreme+pro+micro+SD+card&qid=1700288123&sprefix=extreme+pro+mi%2Caps%2C130&sr=8-13) micro SD card

 # manually reset RTC data